OpenDendro/opendendro/docs/bootcamp.md

 ###💰 Support

 We are pleased to offer limited support for student and early-career researchers by providing funds to help defray expenses associated with the bootcamp.
 Details on eligibility and the application process can be found on the [registration page](https://docs.google.com/forms/d/e/1FAIpQLSf2ijN-X3eo9qA0ZCQYeRFDL2GVR3sHZvPp7uknwNd-05zGBg/viewform?usp=sf_link).

+Please note that spaces are limited, so early registration is encouraged.